antoinelejay/open-color-palette/README.md

 ## Presentation

-This package defines the colors defined in the [https://yeun.github.io/open-color/](open color) (version 1.9.1) to be used as colors using the [https://www.ctan.org/pkg/xcolor](xcolor) package.
+This package defines the colors defined in the [open color](https://yeun.github.io/open-color/) (version 1.9.1) to be used as colors using the [xcolor](https://www.ctan.org/pkg/xcolor) package.

 ## Licence